 What is an emergency plan?

-If you are a employer, owner or occupier of premises that aren't a 'single private dwelling' (a private home), it's your responsibility to keep people safe if there is a fire.
+If you are an employer, owner or occupier of premises that aren't a 'single private dwelling' (a private home), it's your responsibility to keep people safe from fire.

-Though prevention is always best, you are also required by law to make a detailed fire emergency plan so your people can keep themselves and members of the public out of danger.
+Though prevention is always best, you are required by law to make a detailed fire emergency plan.
+This plan makes sure that everybody knows what to do in the event of a fire and your people can take steps to keep themselves and members of the public out of danger.

 What should be covered in your emergency plan?